alexeyneu/solcpp/README.md

 A fast C++ SDK to interact with Solana and Mango Markets.
 The SDK also includes a collection of examples to send transactions to Solana and trade on Mango Markets.

 If you are experienced in c++ dev and want to work on this full-time, contact [@m_schneider](https://twitter.com/m_schneider) on Twitter.
+## robots

+ `getAccountInfo.cpp`  `sendTransaction.cpp` for two different ports of pine-bot-server.
+Both are for buy then sell (growing market). solperp trading so sell then buy can be done also.

 ## Install
 ### 1. `libsol` - Solana SDK
 Install as a static lib(faster compile times).
 See [building](#building).